If you’re visiting St Lucia soon then you might be considering doing the Gros Piton hike.

 This means that all the money goes towards maintaining the trail and improving the local community which is great to know.

-You don’t need to make a reservation or anything like that.
-You can just show up on the day, pay the fee and you’ll be provided with a guide.
+You also don’t need to make a reservation or anything like that.
+I just showed up on the day, paid the fee and was provided with a guide straight away.

 Related Post: Does St Lucia Take US Dollars?